David-1271/ds202-your-david-lawlor/README.md

 Average box score stats: wins vs. losses

-Winning teams out-shoot losing teams from the field and from three, grab more rebounds, record more assists and steals, and commit fewer turnovers and fouls.
-None of that is surprising on its own — the question is *how much* each of these differs, and whether some of these differences are just echoes of the others (e.g. assists naturally go up when shooting is better, since a made basket is a prerequisite for an assist).
+Winning teams shoot better, grab more rebounds, get more assists and steals, and turn the ball over less.
+None of that is shocking.
+The real question is how much each one matters, and whether some of these numbers are just tied to each other.

 ``` r
 ggplot(nba, aes(x = factor(win, labels = c("Loss", "Win")), y = fg_pct,